Relintai/pandemonium_engine_docs/usage/scripting/gdscript/static_typing.md

 ^^^^^^^^^^

 You can also use casting to ensure safe lines.
-Safe lines are a new tool in Godot 3.1 to tell you when ambiguous lines of code are type-safe.
-As you can mix and match typed and dynamic code, at times, Godot doesn't have enough information to know if an instruction will trigger an error or not at runtime.
+Safe lines are a new tool in Pandemonium 3.1 to tell you when ambiguous lines of code are type-safe.
+As you can mix and match typed and dynamic code, at times, Pandemonium doesn't have enough information to know if an instruction will trigger an error or not at runtime.

 This happens when you get a child node.
 Let's take a timer for example: